TABLE OF CONTENTS

 May -- The 442nd Combat Team embarked for the Italian front.

-approximately one thousand European refugees into the United States
+one thousand European refugees into the United States outside the

-outside the regular immigration quotas and quarter them at an Emergency
+regular immigration quotas and quarter them at an Emergency Refugee

-five thou sand remaining residents were transferred to other
+thou sand remaining residents were transferred to other centers.

 July 1 -- President Roosevelt signed Public Law 405 (78th